 In the 1590s, Guy Fawkes served in the Spanish army.

+Until 1959, it was illegal not to celebrate Bonfire Night in Britain.
+The British tradition of lighting bonfires on November 5th not only commemorates the failure of the Gunpowder plot but also perpetuates the Celtic festival of Samain when fires were lit to ensure the Sun's return after winter.
 Other traditions celebrate Bonfire Night on different days.
 Some of the most popular instances include Northern Ireland's Eleventh Night, a precursor to The Twelfth.
 Also a similar bonfire tradition survives in parts of Scandinavia and is known as Walpurgis Night.

 Bones are rigid organs that make up the vertebrate skeletal system.
-They provide structural support, protect internal organs, facilitate movement, store minerals like calcium and phosphorus, and serve as sites for blood cell formation in the bone marrow.
+They provide structural support, protect internal organs, facilitate movement, store minerals like calcium and phosphorus, and serve as sites for bloodcell formation in the bone marrow.

 HUMAN BONES